ZhengguanLi/crush/README.md

 ### Usage

-- Populate database with `crush.sql`
+- Populate database with `crush.sql` in MySQL
 - Set up datasource of your database in `application.properties` file
     ```text
     # Datasource properties